Dietary Guidelines2023-05-25T12:08:29+02:00

 • No nose sprays

-Keep up the diet for at least 3 days after the ceremony.
 Although it is not mandatory, it can be very helpful to develop a body/mind practice, like meditation or yoga, if you don’t have one already.
-Such a practice teaches you to focus your energy and connect to your breath, which can be very helpful throughout the ayahuasca process (see Preparing yourself).
+These practices focus your energy and helps you connect to your breath, which can assist you throughout the whole process (see Preparing yourself).

 FAQ